Global views of U.S. plunge to new lows amid pandemic, poll finds

 After Trump entered office in 2017, Pew found much of the world to hold a negative view of the U.S. leader, with views of the United States overall dipping in many nations.

-But Pew’s latest polling suggests that the pandemic, an unprecedented global crisis, has caused views of the United States among its closes peers to slide even further.
+But Pew’s latest polling suggests that the pandemic, an unprecedented global crisis, has caused views of the United States among its closest peers to slide even further.

-In contrast, many respondents had positive perspectives on their own countries: Nearly three quarters of people polled said their own governments had done a good job handling the crisis.
+In contrast, many respondents had positive perspectives on their own countries: Nearly three-quarters of people polled said their own governments had done a good job handling the crisis.

 Internationally, the U.S. rating was significantly lower than the ratings for the World Health Organization, which the Trump administration has dubbed “corrupt,” and China, the epicenter of the initial outbreak, which Trump said “sent us the plague.”